 A WordPress theme framework is really all about enabling to create custom WordPress themes from a single location.
-The framework provides all the functionality, and a child theme can be used to utilize that functionality to full capacity.
+The framework provides all the functionality, and a child theme can be used to fully utilize that functionality.
 You will most likely have heard of frameworks like Genesis, Canvas, and WordSmith before.
 These are all very famous WP frameworks in use by hundreds of thousands of users, but how do WP frameworks really work?
-That’s the mission that Rachel McCollin from Tutsplus+ is trying to embark on.
+That’s the mission Rachel McCollin from Tutsplus+ is trying to embark on.
 You will be learning from an in-depth series (already 11 posts) that show you how to create your own WordPress framework for themes, and what kind of aspects you will need to cover to create a unique framework, capable of building additional themes straight from the admin dashboard.

 DRY WordPress Theme Development

-Code repetition isn’t going to have any good outcome on the performance of what you are building, needless to say it can be overwhelming for a developer to open your theme and try to understand it when all of the code repeats itself constantly.
+Code repetition isn’t going to have any good outcome on the performance of what you are building, needless to say, it can be overwhelming for a developer to open your theme and try to understand it when all of the code repeats itself constantly.
 Rachel McCollin is a WordPress dev expert who is sharing her knowledge on the DRY (Don’t Repeat Yourself) approach and how you can master this approach to create code that will work universally.
-With such an approach, editing code and adding new features will only need to be done once, and it will allow fellow developers to build on top what you have already built, without unnecessary frustration.
+With such an approach, editing code and adding new features will only need to be done once, and it will allow fellow developers to build on top of what you have already built, without unnecessary frustration.
 Great article full of “aha” moments to savor.

 Developing a WordPress Theme from Scratch

 How To Create And Customize A WordPress Child Theme